Elavon Merchant Services

 As one of the largest merchant services providers in the United States, Elavon offers a broad array of merchant services solutions for all types of businesses.
 The company is a subsidiary of U.S. Bancorp, and owns many smaller merchant services businesses.
 Their reputation online is less than stellar due to surprise fees and poor customer service.

 By the numbers, Elavon Merchant Services is one of the largest merchant services providers in the world.
-According to their website, Elavon helps over 1 million merchants around the world manage payments, and processes over $3 billion in transactions annually.
+According to their website, Elavon helps over 1 million businesses around the world manage payments, and processes over $3 billion in transactions annually.
 That far exceeds upstarts like Square, Stripe, and PayPal.

 At the risk of sounding redundant, Elavon Merchant Services is a merchant services provider—meaning they sell a broad range of financial products and services related to debit and credit card transactions.
 Examples include payment processing, point of sale (POS) hardware, and payment gateways (we’ll go into more detail on the offerings later).